 All of these breaches can lead to prosecution.

-What areas of your business can be impacted by Trading Standards law?
+What areas of my business can be impacted by Trading Standards?

 - Weights and measures